 David Chivers QC is a top name in civil fraud litigation, praised as “an effective and courteous opponent”.

-Essex Court Chambers sees four juniors recognised here.
+Essex Court Chambers sees five juniors recognised here.

 James Willan is a “very smart” advocate and “the best commercial junior at the bar”.